Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

    conda activate pyomodev

-Step 2: (OPTIONAL) Install PyUtilib
+Step 2 (optional): Install PyUtilib

 The hard dependency on PyUtilib was removed in Pyomo 6.0.0.
 There is still a soft dependency for any code related to ``pyomo.dataportal.plugins.sheet``.